dillonhafer/dillonhafer.github.io/_posts/2014-12-08-full-text-search-with-postgresql.md

 Query returned successfully with no result in 3065 ms.
 ```

 Notice the word ‘english’ in the CREATE INDEX statement, this is very important.
-Because we are calling the to_tsvector function on a text column, and the column is not a tsvector column type, we must give the GIN INDEX a configuration parameter; in this case the word ‘english’, but you can use any word as a configuration parameter.
+Because we are calling the to_tsvector function on a text column, and the column is not a tsvector column type, we must give the GIN INDEX a configuration parameter; in this case the word ‘english’.

 From now on 2 parameters are needed to use the index: